 - Vocational education and training (VET) programmes attract a diverse range of students, including those seeking qualifications and technical skills to enter the labour market, adults wishing to increase their employability by developing their skills further, and students who may seek entry into higher education later on. - About one in three students from lower secondary to short-cycle tertiary level are enrolled in a VET programme on average across OECD countries.
 However, there are wide variations across countries, ranging from less than 20% of students enrolled in vocational education to more than 45% in a few countries.
-In Korea, 27% of students are enrolled in vocational programmes, lower than the OECD average (32%), with the majority of lower secondary to short-cycle tertiary VET students (71%) found in short-cycle tertiary education (Figure 1).
+In Israel, 25% of students are enrolled in vocational programmes, lower than the OECD average (32%), with the majority of lower secondary to short-cycle tertiary VET students (73%) found in upper secondary education (Figure 1).